kubeflow/website/content/en/docs/components/pipelines/sdk/component-development.md

     *   `{inputPath: <input-name>}`:
         This placeholder is replaced with the path to this input as a file.
-        Your component can read the content's of that input at that path during the pipeline run.
+        Your component can read the contents of that input at that path during the pipeline run.

     *   `{outputPath: <output-name>}`: